sam-h-hall/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+- JWTs have a cryptographic signature attached to them.
+They also survive better, for example, if you were to change domains you would lose your sessions cookie

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+- we use bcrypt to hash the password, it makes it almost impossible for a hacker to determine our password, and makes 'rainbow tables' useless

 3. How are unit tests different from integration and end-to-end testing.

+- unit tests are used to test application logic, integration tests route handlers, end-to-end tests the entire application

 4. How _Test Driven Development_ changes the way we write applications and tests.

+- we want to write tests at the beginning for almost everything we want our app to do.
+This way, we write code to fulfill the tests and don't endlessly add features.
+Once all tests pass, we should deploy to production

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.